 Networks represent the structure of how entities are related.
 Researchers of politics, sociology, economics, history, and law employ networks to analyse and model social and political structures and the agency of actors to construct and change them.
-This introductory course aims to enable students to be discriminating consumers of network literature and intermediate users of network techniques.
+This course aims to enable students to be discriminating consumers of network literature and intermediate users of network techniques.
 We will learn core theories, measures, and models used in social and political networks, and discuss how networks are structured, change, and affect the entities they connect.
 Sessions match theory with practical exercises using R. Though some introductory exercises are provided, familiarity with R and introductory statistics is highly recommended.
+If in doubt, please contact the course instructor.